NAME

 The debugger now uses it's own interpreter.
 User code is run in Interp* debugee.
 We have:

-Debug commands are mostly run inside the debugger
+Debug commands are mostly run inside the debugger.
+User code runs of course in the debugee.

 TODO